 Protein Zucchini Muffins Recipe

-Forget dry, chalky protein muffins—these come out moist, tender, and deliciously spiced.
+We know you aren’t a fan of dry and chalky protein muffins.
+Protein Zucchini Muffins are moist, tender, and deliciously spiced.
 You’ll get a protein boost without compromising taste or clean-eating principles.

 Freshly baked protein zucchini muffins cooling on a wire rack with one sliced open.